Donald Trump Jr.'s tweets about the massive college admissions scam will break your brain

 — Donald Trump Jr. (@DonaldJTrumpJr) March 12, 2019

 There are not enough words to sufficiently explain why Trump Jr.’s unsolicited musings on Huffman’s alleged involvement in the bribery scheme smack so deeply with a lack of self-awareness.
-It should also not be lost on anyone that they come as his father’s former lawyer.
-Michael Cohen, recently testified that the president had repeatedly directed him to threaten his former schools to not release his grades or SAT scores to the public.
+It should also not be lost on anyone that they come as his father’s former lawyer, Michael Cohen, recently testified that the president had repeatedly directed him to threaten his former schools to not release his grades or SAT scores to the public.
 The Trump family has also donated to Wharton fairly regularly.

 We are, however, eagerly waiting on a potential response from Jared Kushner, whose father paid a cool $2.5 million to Harvard shortly before Jared was accepted to the school.